Yifan-Song793/RestGPT/README.md

 This is the code for the paper [RestGPT: Connecting Large Language Models with Real-World RESTful APIs](https://arxiv.org/abs/2306.06624).

 This work aims to construct a **large language model based autonomous agent, RestGPT, to control real-world applications**, such as movie database and music player.
-To achieve this, we connect LLMs with **RESTful APIs** and tackle the practical challenge of planning, API calling, and response parsing.
+To achieve this, we connect LLMs with **RESTful APIs** and tackle the practical challenges of planning, API calling, and response parsing.
 To fully evaluate the performance of RestGPT, we propose **RestBench**, a high-quality test set which consists of two real-world scenarios and human-annotated instructions with gold solution paths.

 ![intro](imgs/intro.png)